beckoningstranger/rappelkiste/README.md

 All photos on the page were taken by the Rappelkiste's team and are used with express permission by them.
 There are only three exceptions to this:

-  1. The hero image, taken by myself
+  1. The hero image was taken by myself.
   2. The image for the 'Out and About' section of the Home page.
 This was taken from Pexels, specifically [cottonbro](https://www.pexels.com/photo/a-boy-hiding-behind-the-wooden-sticks-6034408/).
   3. The image of the police car in the article [Mr Röcher, the policeman comes to visit!](https://beckoningstranger.github.io/rappelkiste/stories.html) on the Stories page.
 I found it on [Pexels](https://www.pexels.com/photo/a-photo-of-a-police-car-3671134/), it was taken by Markus Spiske.

 [Back to top](<#contents>)

-# Acknoledgements
+# Acknowledgements

 I would like to thank the following people